|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Obviously, the ethical implication of the therapist joining one of the coalitions is that it can harm the group’s overall effectiveness.
 This is because the coalition that includes the leader tends to receive a higher status within the group and then exercises stronger influence within the group.
 To summarize, your group’s ability to promote the racial and cultural identity development of its members is largely dependent upon your facility, as a leader, in dealing with such controversial and provocative issues of social interaction.

-On this track we have discussed three important issues to consider in starting a multicultural group.
-The three important issues to consider were Heterogeneous Versus Homogeneous Groups, Projective Identification in Multicultural Groups, and Racial and Cultural Identity Development in Groups
+In this section, we have discussed three important issues to consider in starting a multicultural group.
+The three important issues to consider were Heterogeneous Versus Homogeneous Groups, Projective Identification in Multicultural Groups, and Racial and Cultural Identity Development in Groups.

 Ethics CEU QUESTION 7